John J. Cavanaugh III: Career

-From 1968 to 1970 he served in the United States Army.
-In 1972 he was elected to the Nebraska Legislature and served until 1976 when he was elected to represent Nebraska's 2nd district in the Ninety-fifth United States Congress.
-He was reelected to the Ninety-sixth United States Congress serving from January 3, 1977, to January 3, 1981.
-He did not run for reelection in 1980, opting to resume his law practice in Omaha.
-He is a Catholic and was a delegate for Nebraska to the Democratic National Convention of 1980, 2000, and 2004.
+In 1972, he was elected to the Nebraska Legislature from the ninth district.
+He served until his 1976 election to the United States House of Representatives, where he represented Nebraska's 2nd congressional district in the Ninety-fifth United States Congress.
+He was reelected to the Ninety-sixth United States Congress in 1978.
+In total, Cavanaugh served in Congress from January 3, 1977, to January 3, 1981.
+He chose not to seek reelection in 1980 and instead returned to practising law in Omaha.
+He was succeeded by Republican Hal Daub, whom he had defeated in 1978.

+Cavanaugh was a delegate for Nebraska to the Democratic National Convention of 1980, 2000, and 2004.

 Cavanaugh is a member of the ReFormers Caucus of Issue One.

+Personal life

+Cavanaugh is Catholic and has eight children, including John Jr. and Machaela, who are both members of the Nebraska Legislature.
+In June 2025, John Jr. announced a campaign for his father's old congressional seat in the 2026 election, currently held by Republican Don Bacon.